braindotai/Deep-Learning-Scratch-Arena/README.md

 10. [An Awesome Book on Deep Learning](https://www.d2l.ai/)

-	This book is an interactive deep learning book with code, math, and discussions, for beginners as well as for experts.
+	This book is an interactive deep learning book with codes, maths, and discussions, for beginners as well as for experts.
 It provides crystal clear explaination for all the topics along with hands on coding tutorials.
-If you got question regarding the topic then you can ask it to the forum.
+If you got question regarding the topic then you can ask it to the forum as well.

 11. [Another Great Book on Deep Learning by Ian Goodfellow](https://www.deeplearningbook.org/)

-	This book introduces to Deep Learning by first teaching the crucial math required for Deep Learning(mainly for research), for example:-
+	This book introduces to Deep Learning by first teaching the crucial math required for research in Deep Learning, for example:-

 	- Linear Algebra
 	- Probability